thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 populated with a non-empty distinguished name matching the contents of the issuer field in all certificates issued by the subject CA."

-Root CA certificates MUST have a non-empty SubjectDN.
+Root CA certificates MUST have a non-empty subjectName.

 The subjectName MUST contain the commonName, the  organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.